 The complexity of modern networks requires that for transmission planning the many transmission parameters are not only considered individually but also that their combination effects are taken into account.
 This can be done by "expert, informed guessing," but a more systematic approach is desirable, such as by using a computational model.
 The output from the model described here is a scalar quality rating value, R, which varies directly with the overall conversational quality.
-Recommendation G.113 gives guidance about specific impairments, including combinations effects based upon a simplification of the model.
-However, the output can also give nominal estimates of user reactions, for instance in the form of percentages finding the modelled connection "Good or Better" or "Poor or Worse", as described in Annex B.
+ITU-T Recommendation G.113 [4] gives guidance about specific impairments, including combinations effects based upon a simplification of the model.
+However, the output can also give nominal estimates of user reactions, for instance in the form of percentages finding the modelled connection "Good or Better" or "Poor or Worse", as described in Annex B. Furthermore, detailed guidance on the proper application of the E-model - as described in this ITU-T Recommendation - is provided in ITU-T Recommendation G.108 [2].
+In addition, the definition of categories of speech transmission quality can be found in ITU-T Recommendation G.109 [3].